glisak/Rhetos-wiki/Polymorphic-concept.md

             DateTime EventDate;
             Money Amount;
         }

         Entity BorrowMoney
         {
             ShortString FromWhom;
             Money Amount;

             Is Demo.MoneyTransaction;
-            // EventDate will be automatically added.
+            // The EventDate will be automatically added.
+The Amount is automatically mapped.
         }

         Entity LendMoney
         {
             ShortString ToWhom;
             Money Amount;

             Is Demo.MoneyTransaction
             {
                 Implements Demo.MoneyTransaction.Amount '-Amount';
-                // Amount in the MoneyTransaction related to the LendMoney record will have negative value.
+                // The Amount in the MoneyTransaction related to the LendMoney record will have negative value.
             }
         }
     }